nayefahmad/log/README.md

 - 272: overview of causal inf methods
 - 264: effect of covariate imbalance on ATE_hat
 - 356: BBG drug and subclassification for confounding variables (_not_ for mediating variables)
 - 438: OHE vs BOW encoding
+- 442, 443: ridge and lasso - constraint vs penalty formulation

 ## Cards